 2016 Super Bowl: Denver 24, Carolina 10

 Most Fortunate Moment: Stephen Gostkowski’s missed extra-point kick in the American Conference Championship.
 I know, Denver deserves credit for a great defensive effort throughout the playoffs.
-Still, if you consider that Brady got beaten more than the “it” in a Michael Jackson song, yet still managed to bring the Patriots down the field for a touchdown in the final minute, we all have to agree that overtime would have been awfully interesting.
+Still, if you consider that Brady got beaten more than Tony Janiro in Raging Bull, yet still managed to bring the Patriots down the field for a touchdown in the final minute, who’s to say they couldn’t have pulled it off in overtime?

 Honorable Mention: General good health throughout the year, plus a backup QB in Brock Osweiler who played well.
-Also (and I’m not sure where this lies in terms of luck), but it’s amazing that in the Super Bowl Peyton Manning converted only one of 14 third down attempts (a whopping seven percent).
+Also, in the Super Bowl Peyton Manning converted only one of 14 third down attempts (a whopping seven percent).
 Lucky to have such a great defense, I guess?

 2017 Super Bowl: New England 34, Atlanta 28

 Most Fortunate Moment: Sticking with the idea of luck as something you do not control, I’m going with Atlanta calling a pass on second down from New England’s 23-yard line with under four minutes left and a 28-20 lead.
-(And something tells me more than a few gamblers would agree.)
-Sack, Trey Flowers.
-Atlanta drops back to pass again to make up some yardage – holding call.
-Third down again, incomplete pass.
+(This rant clip from last year tells me most gamblers agree.)
+Trey Flowers got the sack.
+Atlanta dropped back to pass again to make up some yardage, aaaaand: holding call.
+Replay third down, incomplete pass.
 Fourth down, punt.
 Pats get the ball back with 3:30 left.
 A crazy sequence of events, there.

-Honorable Mention: Kudos to Edelman for maintaining his focus during his Catch, but – considering the football contacted more body parts than an orthopedist – the play seems more remarkable with each viewing; running back Tevin Coleman’s injury in the fourth quarter may have convinced the Falcons’ staff to pass on the ensuing third and one play; unfortunately for Atlanta, Devonta Freeman’s block was too small for a LEGO set, much less Dont’a Hightower, leading to the linebacker’s game-changing strip sack.
+Honorable Mention: As much as Edelman deserves credit for maintaining focus during his Catch, we must consider that the football hit more limbs than if it had gotten thrown into a tree; running back Tevin Coleman’s injury in the fourth quarter may have convinced the Falcons’ staff to pass on the ensuing third and one play – unfortunately for Atlanta, Devonta Freeman slowed down Dont’a Hightower only slightly more than the friction of air, leading to the linebacker’s game-changing strip sack.

 At that point (8:24 left), a 28-12 lead didn’t seem so safe anymore.

-Chris Warner shall never tire of watching the Slaters celebrate.
+Chris Warner hopes to get over this head cold some time in 2018.
 You can reach him at email@example.com or @cwarn89 on Twitter.